BattleMage0231/borz-client/README.md

 ```

 ### Running the program
 To run the program, you have to first log in into an account managed by the instance of the server you specified.
+When you are prompted the for the server address, you may enter "https://api.borz.paullee.dev/graphql" for our hosted server.

 ```sh
 borz signup